 4) Animal welfare education

 The shelter is open six days a week, and we need help.
 Can you spare a few hours a week on a regular schedule, to work with the animals?
-We especially need morning kennel cleaners.
+We especially need weekend and afternoon kennel cleaners.
 Or do you have a professional service or talent you'd like to offer?
-Or maybe you can help occasionally at fundraisers, or man a booth at the Farmers Market?
+Or maybe you can help occasionally at fundraisers, or man a booth at events?

 Read all about our shelter, organization and our current events.
 Along with helpful information for you and your best kitty friends.